saiteja9078/rzr-handshake/thought-process.md

 Lets think about what does an agent requrired to pick up products it wants.
 Maybe an api that serves products it wants by applying all the filters.

-Another doubt hrer again, are we really allowed to create our own schema and apply filters as our wish like it should also work with the real world or not? maybe i can because i need something to test on, so i can create my schema.
+Another doubt again, are we really allowed to create our own schema and apply filters as our wish like it should also work with the real world or not? maybe i can because i need something to test on, so i can create my schema.

 First we should think of how do we store products we should store the products matching real world ecommerce platforms.